ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 ## Error: Amount cannot be negative
 ```

+Now we have two `Condition`s, and in `withdraw` you see multiple conditions applied in one `requires` decorator.

-This is an improvement over placing the testing code at the beginning of each function, as Eiffel does and as traditional Python functions do--assuming they test their arguments.
+This is an improvement over placing the validation code at the beginning of each function, as Eiffel does and as traditional Python functions do--assuming they check their arguments.
 The `@require` clearly shows that constraints have been placed on the arguments.
 `Condition` reduces duplicated code.